boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    Thanks to Alvaro Retana for the rtg-dir review, Yoshifumi Nishida for the tsv-art review, and Timothy Winters for the int-dir review.

+   Thanks to Jim Guichard for the AD review.